hollyjphilly/HYPE/README.md

   </code>
 </pre>

 <p>When we saw the results in our database we were ecstatic.
 We started shouting "MONGOOSE!" quite loudly.
-The document/collection system of the NoSQL MongoDB allowed us to customize routes and pull data how we needed it for each use case.
-This is a powerful tool that we are all glad to have worked with, under Hammad's steady guidance as backend lead.</p>
+The document/collection system of the NoSQL MongoDB allowed us to customize routes and pull data appropriately for each use case.
+We are all glad to have worked with this powerful tool under Hammad's steady guidance as backend lead.</p>

 <h3>Google Maps API, and its Many React Libraries</h3>